webtechnick/CakePHP-FileUpload-Plugin/readme.markdown

 			echo $form->end('Save Application and Two Uploads');
 		?>

 The Behavior method is by far the easiest and most flexible way to get up and rolling with file uploads.

+# VIEWING AN UPLOADED PHOTO EXAMPLES
+To View the photo variable you might type something like

+		$this->Html->image("/files/$photo");

+Example with FileUploadHelper:

+		$this->FileUpload->image($photo);

 # COMPONENT CONFIGURATION (NOT RECOMMENDED)